 Wave speed is the distance the wave travels in a given amount of time, such as the number of meters it travels per second.
 The equation that represents the wave speed is given as follows:

-In this instance, the sound waves travel a distance of 300 meters in a second, so the speed of the wave is 300 m/s.
-The distance travelled by the sound wave in 1 second is equivalent to 150 meters down to the canyon wall plus the 150 meters back from the canyon wall.
+In this case, the speed of the wave is 340 m/s because the distance travelled by the sound wave in 1 second is equivalent to 170 meters down to the canyon wall plus 170 meters back from the canyon wall.

 Dependance on the Medium